Sex, Students & Teachers | 10 Tips to Protect Your Child | Michelle Preston | Family Counselor

 Over the past 10 years, Social media has significantly influenced our daily lives.
 Facebook and Twitter have become commonplace for dating, connecting, and socializing.
 Most recently, studies have shown an increase in college aged drinking, especially among male students. [...]

 The impact of infertility is not discussed enough, but it is a prevalent problem.
 Its effects take a toll on a person physiologically and mentally.
 One in eight couples have reported to have difficulty conceiving or maintaining pregnancy.
-There are [...]
+There [...]

 Mean Girls, Slumber Parties, & Suicide Pacts | 3 Tips to help Parents Understand Bullying